melanierolo/Eye-Movement/README.md

 # Eye-Movement

-In this project, someone is watching your movement when you change the mouse position
+In this project, someone is watching your movement when you move a mouse to another position

 ## Install